 What items aren't available that might be needed?

 Additional hard drives for back up storage for projects.

 Student Organizations associated with space

 WDCV-FM, Photography Club

 What types of majors have dedicated use of this space?

 Are there specific courses students can take to get additional training/exposure to this area?

-Each semester there are a variety of courses that may include projects that utilize Makery equipment, resources, staff and spaces.
+Each semester there are a variety of courses that will include projects that utilize Media Center equipment, resources, staff and spaces.
 Contact firstname.lastname@example.org to inquire about upcoming classes.
 These classes range from First Year Seminars to Senior Seminars and are from all divisions and disciplines.